solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/03_01_Getting_Started_Provision_PostgreSQL_Flexible_Server.md

 Once an Azure Database for PostgreSQL Flexible Server instance has been created, the next step is to connect to it.
 The next few sections will demonstrate how to connect from various languages.
 All of them will have the option to connect with or without SSL.

-Most of the libraries support SSL connectivity, but modifying applications to support SSL connectivity can be non-trival.
+Most of the libraries support SSL connectivity, but modifying applications to support SSL connectivity can be non-trivial.

 In all cases, it is necessary to download the SSL certificate from `https://dl.cacerts.digicert.com/DigiCertGlobalRootCA.crt.pem`.
 How it is stored and referenced will be a varying factor.